binarykore/zproxy/README.md

 ## Zero Proxy:

-* This was created by me, and me alone.
+* This was created by me while I was taking up a CS50x Course on Harvard while not finishing the entire course during which when I was taking up a course on College..

 #### Under Licensed by: